University of Michigan - Ann Arbor - Social Work

 Returned Peace Corps Volunteers interested in earning a Master in Social Work (MSW) at the University of Michigan School of Social Work have the opportunity to apply to the Coverdell Fellows Program.
 Qualified incoming Returned Peace Corps Volunteers are able to pursue the Coverdell Fellows Scholarship while pursuing the On Campus MSW Program or Part Time Online MSW Program.

 Join a profession that helps individuals, groups, and families by advancing positive change at the community, state, and national levels to create a more socially just society.
-Additionally, the U.S. Bureau of Labor Statistics projects faster-than-average growth in social worker jobs over the next seven years.
+Additionally, the U.S. Bureau of Labor Statistics projects faster-than-average growth in social worker jobs over the next decade.

 Benefits for Coverdell Fellows

 |Tuition/fees for Complete Program||Value of Coverdell Fellowship||Net cost *|